akhamsamran/helpmehelpyou/README.md

 , a neighbor app, and something like twitter)

 Questions:
+get by post start?, get by post location? is this necessary, or not? if not, how do I do searches by start time?, by location(use lat, long or distance or address?? just through sorting?

+*****>>>>>SHould I add an attribute to Post that is similar to category, which is pre-set general areas to assist with searching by location, since lat/long and addresses are too specific?<<<<<*****

 Would it be better to just do 1 table for the posts and allow people to search by location or time or type?
 What is the best way to find concurrences?
 It has to be a 3-way sort: location/time/type.
 All three from one person